 - Mary Shelley

-There was a ratcheting sound from above and a thunderous boom from deep below.
-It seemed as if the floor was rising, moving up with surprising speed with the grating sound of grinding metal and slowly revolving gears.
+Annabel heardheard a ratcheting sound from above and a thunderous boom from deep below.
+It seemed as if the floor was rising;; it moveded up at a surprising speed, withith the grating sound of grinding metal and slowly revolving gears.

 As the elevator shuddered and rattled, the floor continued to rise, and she plunged into near darkness, the only light being the gas lantern above her head, and it suddenly seemed as if she was descending into Hell.
 All that she could see was the cage-like walls of the elevator, and the machinery of its workings, which propelled her downward.
 She had no idea what she’d find at the bottom of the shaft.